ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Note that this implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.

+In the examples below, JWS objects are shown in the JSON or flattened JSON serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.
+Some fields are omitted for brevity, marked with "...".

 ## Request URI Type Integrity

 It is common in deployment the entity terminating TLS for HTTPS to be different